 The Accounts for East Renfrewshire Council are set out on the following pages in the form of statements which, as certified by the Chief Financial Officer in the Statement of Responsibilities, present a true and fair view of the financial transactions of the Council operating as a going concern during the year to 31st March 2022.
-The Accounts are subject to statutory audit and incorporate the information required by the Code of Practice on Local Authority Accounting in the United Kingdom.
+The Accounts are prepared in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom.